joereynolds/what-to-code/README.md

 - Defend your castle game

-- The jetpack game: You're a stickman who needs to get to the otherside of the map in his jetpack without hitting any obstacles.
+- The jetpack game: You're a stickman who needs to get to the other side of the map in his jetpack without hitting any obstacles.

 - Melvin and Waldorf: A couch-co-op platformer.(vague, I know)